Frequently Asked Questions (FAQ)

 I cannot find a technical session suitable for the abstract/paper that I would like to submit – what should I do?

-If you feel that the topic in question is of interest and relevance to the wider community, perhaps you might want to consider proposing and promoting a technical session yourself.
-If, however, it is no longer possible to submit technical sessions proposals, you may chose the option ‘Other topics’ when carrying out your submission.
+If you feel that the topic in question is of interest and relevance to the wider community, perhaps you might want to consider proposing and promoting a special session yourself.
+If, however, it is no longer possible to special sessions proposals, you may chose the option ‘Other topics’ when carrying out your submission.

 I have submitted an abstract/paper to a given technical session, but I realise now that my submission is better suited in a different session – can I update my submission?